tonybarr1611/2024-02-IC4302/Proyecto 1/README.md

 ## UI:

-## Prometheus
+## Prometheus:

 Prometheus is an open-source monitoring and alerting software that is used to collect and store metrics from various components of the project.
 Prometheus scrapes metrics from the different components, such as databases, API, cache systems, and monitoring tools, and stores them in a time-series database.
 It provides a specific query language, called PromQL, to retrieve and analyze metrics, enabling users to monitor the performance and health of the system.
 Prometheus offers features like service discovery, multi-dimensional data model, and powerful queries, making it suitable for monitoring complex environments.
 In this case Prometheus is used to monitor the different components of the project and store the metrics in its database.
 It is configured to scrape the metrics with the goal of visualizing them in Grafana.
 It is configured with automatic service discovery due to the use of technologies like MariaDB which for example count with an integrated exporter that allows Prometheus to scrape the metrics of the databases automatically.
 In the route TC1/charts/databases/values.yaml you can see the configuration of the databases to be scraped by Prometheus.
 The servicemonitor resource is used to configure the scraping of the metrics of the different components of the project.
 As this is enabled in the Helm chart, Prometheus will automatically scrape the metrics of the different components of the project.

-## Grafana
+## Grafana:

 Grafana is an open-source analytics and monitoring platform that is used to visualize the metrics collected by Prometheus.
 Grafana provides a user-friendly interface to create dashboards and panels that display the metrics in a visually appealing way.
 It offers a wide range of visualization options, such as graphs, tables, and gauges, allowing users to customize the dashboards according to their needs.
-Grafana supports various data sources, including Prometheus, Elasticsearch, and InfluxDB, making it versatile for monitoring different systems.
+Grafana supports various data sources but basis in Prometheus.
 In this project, Grafana is used to create dashboards that display the metrics of the different components, such as databases, API and  cache systems.
 The dashboards provide insights into the performance and health of the system, allowing users to identify bottlenecks, anomalies, or areas for optimization.
 Grafana is configured to connect to Prometheus as a data source, enabling it to retrieve the metrics stored in the Prometheus database and visualize them in the dashboards.
 The dashboards are designed to display key performance indicators, such as HTTP request counts, query response times, cache efficiency, and resource usage, helping users monitor the system in real time and make informed decisions based on the data.

 In this project, talking specifically about Grafana we can find seven main dashboards, which are: